madmappersoftware/Ponk/README.md

 - MadMapper / MadLaser: most of those parameters can be adjusted at surface level.
 Adding meta data will override settings set at surface level for the path it is attached to.
 Those parameters are documented in MadLaser documentation
   - PATHNUMB: Integer number for identifying the shape (ie if the first shape for previous frame disappeared, MadMapper can anyway know this shape corresponds to a shape in previous frame using this identifier, it might be used for instance in dispatching algorithms)
   - MAXSPEED: Floating point number defining the maximum laser scan speed for this shape.
 Normal value is 1.0 and is a compromise between scan speed and scan accuracy at a reasonable projection angle.
 A value of 2 will tell MadMapper it can scan twice faster when rendering this shape.
+  - FIXSPEED: Floating point number defining the speed at which we will travel this path with the laser beam.
+Normal value is 1.0 and is a compromise between scan speed and scan accuracy at a reasonable projection angle.
+A value of 2 will tell MadMapper to scan twice faster when rendering this shape.
   - SKIPBLCK: Boolean value to tell MadMapper it should or not skip scanning "long" black sections of the path
   - PRESRVOR: Boolean value to tell MadMapper it should not looks for the best rendering order for the pathes transmitted by this media, but those pathes should be rendered in the order they are received.
   - ANGLEOPT: Boolean value to tell MadMapper we want angle optimization or not